Seaton, Cornwall

 The village stretches inland along the River Seaton valley.
-It has two pubs, a beach café, and some shops.
+It has two pubs, a beach café.

 Seaton beach is mostly shingle and stretches from the river to the village of Downderry a mile to the east.

 Seaton Valley Countryside Park, one of four Country Parks in Cornwall, is immediately to the north of the village.
 The park includes a nature trail that can be followed for nearly two miles north to Hessenford.

 A Monkey Sanctuary with a colony of woolly monkeys and other rescued primates is two miles to the west.

 A station was to be built at Seaton as part of the proposed St Germans & Looe Railway in the late 1930s, but the railway was abandoned without the station having been built.